corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 - Payment
 	- Free Metrics: 28
 	- Advanced Metrics

+#### S3 lambda
+- Use lambda to change the object before it is being retrieved.
+- E.g. redact PII data, convert data format, resize and watermark images, etc.
 ### Aurora
 A high-end, self-managing filing system that keeps all the database safe, organized, and quickly accessible, even if one of the database instances has a problem.